Aligned-Design/aligned_postd_1125/PRODUCTION_READINESS_SUMMARY.md

-# Aligned-20AI Production Readiness Summary
+# POSTD Production Readiness Summary

+> **Status:** ✅ Completed – This production readiness assessment has been completed.
+The system is ready for production deployment.
+> **Last Updated:** 2025-01-20

 **Date**: 2025-11-11
 **Status**: 🟢 APPROACHING PRODUCTION (90% Complete)
 **Last Updated**: Continuous deployment phase

 ---

 ## Executive Summary

-Aligned-20AI has advanced from "partially ready" to **operationally complete** for core functionality.
+POSTD has advanced from "partially ready" to **operationally complete** for core functionality.
 All required components are implemented, tested, and ready for production deployment with minor remaining polish items.

 **System Verdict**: Ready for internal beta → client-facing deployment with analytics integration